-England will be looking to end 56 years of hurt for the men’s team when they travel to the 2022 World Cup this winter, still awaiting their first tournament win since 1966.
-Get the latest England World Cup 2022 betting odds here.
+England are looking to end 56 years of hurt for the men’s team, who are still awaiting their first tournament win since 1966.

 Our recommended England bet for World Cup 2022

 - Bookmaker Odds Betting Tip

 England fans will no doubt be dreaming of the Three Lions going all the way to the World Cup final.
 But last time out, they faltered at the semi-finals, and they could suffer a similar fate in Qatar.

 Even if they win their group, which looks more than likely with them just needing a win against Wales to guarantee top spot following the commanding 6-2 win over Iran and a point against USA, there is no avoiding a big team – certainly in the semi-finals – with the likes of Spain, Argentina and Portugal all potential opponents.

 England route to the World Cup 2022 Final in Qatar

 |England 6-2 Iran||Khalifa International Stadium||21 November 2022 (1pm UK time)|